A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: A binarized-domains arc-consistency algorithm for

 Summing the left-hand sides and the right-hand sides of the linear inequalities, we get: $w(X_{i_0},X_{i_k})+\displaystyle\Sigma _{l=1}^{k-2}w(X_{i_l},X_{i_k})\leq w(X_{i_0},X_{i_1})+w(X_{i_1},X_{i_2})+\cdots +w(X_{i_{k-1}},X_{i_k})+\displaystyle\Sigma _{l=1}^{k-2}w(X_{i_l},X_{i_k})$.
 This, in turn, gives $w(X_{i_0},X_{i_k})\leq w(X_{i_0},X_{i_1})+w(X_{i_1},X_{i_2})+\cdots +w(X_{i_{k-1}},X_{i_k})$, which clearly contredicts our supposition. \cqfd \end{enumerate}

-As an immediate consequence of Theorem \ref{minimalityresult}: \begin{corollary} Let $(G,V)$ be a rooted distance graph.
-The bdArc-Consistency algorithm \mbox{bdAC-3} can be used to compute the weights of the shortest paths from $V$ to all vertices of $G$, and the weights of the shortest paths from all vertices of $G$ to $V$. \end{corollary} {\bf Proof.} Proceed as follows: \begin{enumerate} \item Linearly transform the input rooted distance graph $(G,V)$ into its $\stp$ $P$; \item apply the bdArc-Consistency algorithm \mbox{bdAC-3} to $P$; \item linearly transform the $\stp$ resulting from \mbox{bdAC-3} into its rooted distance graph. \cqfd \end{enumerate} Appendices \ref{appendix6} and \ref{appendix7} present two detailled examples.
+As an immediate consequence of Theorem \ref{minimalityresult}: \begin{corollary} Let $(G,V)$ be a connected rooted distance graph.
+The bdArc-Consistency algorithm \mbox{bdAC-3} can be used to detect the presence of a negative circuit in $G$, if any; or, otherwise, compute the weights of the shortest paths from $V$ to all vertices of $G$, and the weights of the shortest paths from all vertices of $G$ to $V$. \end{corollary} {\bf Proof.} Proceed as follows: \begin{enumerate} \item Linearly transform the input connected rooted distance graph $(G,V)$ into its connected $\stp$ $P$; \item apply the bdArc-Consistency algorithm \mbox{bdAC-3} to $P$; \item if \mbox{bdAC-3} detects inconsistency of $P$, $G$ contains a negative circuit; otherwose, linearly transform the $\stp$ resulting from \mbox{bdAC-3} into its rooted distance graph, to have the lengths of the shortest paths from $V$ to all vertices, and from all vertices to $V$. \cqfd \end{enumerate} \begin{remark} \begin{enumerate} \item We refer to the procedure $\mbox{REVISE}$ of Figure \ref{TheREVISEProcedure} without its line \ref{revise42} as $\mbox{REVISE}^-$. \item We refer to the algorithm $\mbox{bdAC-3}$ (Figure \ref{bdAC3}) in which procedure $\mbox{REVISE}$ is replaced with $\mbox{REVISE}^-$ as $\mbox{bdAC-3}^-$. \item $\mbox{bdAC-3}^-$ is a "literal" adaptation of Mackworth's \cite{Mackworth77a} \mbox{AC-3} algorithm to $\tcsps$. \end{enumerate} \end{remark} Appendices \ref{appendix6} and \ref{appendix7} present two detailled examples.
 The example of Appendix \ref{appendix6} applies the \mbox{bdAC-3} algorithm to an $\stp$, transforming the latter into a bdArc-Consistent $\stp$ with no variable disconnected from the "origin of the world" variable, without making a binarized domain become empty.
 The example of Appendix \ref{appendix7} applies \mbox{bdAC-3} to an $\stp$ whose rooted distance graph presents a negative circuit not reachable from $X_0$, the "origin of the world" variable, but from which $X_0$ is reachable: \mbox{bdAC-3} detects the negative circuit, and the inconsistency of the $\stp$.
-In particular, the example of Appendix \ref{appendix7} shows that \mbox{bdAC-3} without line \ref{revise42} of procedure REVISE, which could be seen as a "literal" adaptation to $\tcsps$ of Mackworth's \shortcite{Mackworth77a} algorithm \mbox{AC-3}, has no guarantee to always terminate (see Remark \ref{remark3}). \begin{remark} We refer to the procedure $\mbox{REVISE}$ of Figure \ref{TheREVISEProcedure} without its line \ref{revise42} as $\mbox{REVISE}^-$, and to the algorithm $\mbox{bdAC-3}$ (Figure \ref{bdAC3}) in which procedure $\mbox{REVISE}$ is replaced with $\mbox{REVISE}^-$ as $\mbox{bdAC-3}^-$. $\mbox{bdAC-3}^-$ is, somehow, a "literal" adaptation of Mackworth's \shortcite{Mackworth77a} \mbox{AC-3} algorithm to $\tcsps$.
-In the light of the example of Appendix \ref{appendix7}, $\mbox{bdAC-3}^-$ is not guaranteed to always terminate. \end{remark}
+In particular, the example of Appendix \ref{appendix7} shows that \mbox{bdAC-3} without line \ref{revise42} of procedure REVISE, which could be seen as a "literal" adaptation to $\tcsps$ of Mackworth's \cite{Mackworth77a} algorithm \mbox{AC-3}, has no guarantee to always terminate: \begin{theorem}{} $\mbox{bdAC-3}^-$ is not guaranteed to terminate. \cqfd \end{theorem}